Interested in CMEs? Visit our CME HubSpot!

 Because we know rapid response can save and dramatically improve a child’s life.

 - When a child receives early treatment, within the first few months after exhibiting SMA symptoms, it can be life-saving.
-He or she will show significant improvements.
+They will show significant improvements.

-- If a child receives the treatment after that crucial early window, he or she can still benefit from the treatment, but their health outcomes and improvements may not be as great as those children treated at the earliest onset of the disease.
+- If a child receives the treatment after that crucial early window, they can still benefit from the treatment, but their health outcomes and improvements may not be as great as those children treated at the earliest onset of the disease.

 - Most children are not being diagnosed as early as possible, even when presenting tell-tale symptoms.